pragmagrid/lifemapper-compute/docs/Updating.rst

 ------------

-After the roll is installed, and the instance has been populated, and new source code has been released, you will want to update the code and configuration (lifemapper-lmcompute*.rpm) and scripts (rocks-lmcompute*.rpm) without losing data.
+After the roll is installed, and the instance has been populated, and new source code has been released, you will want to update the lifemapper-compute roll.

 Stop processes
 --------------